mendix/docs/content/appstore/connectors/opc-ua.md

 ##### 3.2.3.2 Subscription Action

 The action creates an object of type **MonitoredItem** & **Subscription** which is associated with the OPC UA service and contains details of the subscription and the item which is being monitored.
-You monitor a **Node**, this creates what OPC UA calles a **MonitoredItem**, the monitored item is what determines the frequency and type of values that you are getting.
+You monitor a **Node**, this creates what OPC UA calls a **MonitoredItem**, the monitored item is what determines the frequency and type of values that you are getting.
 **Limitation:** A Monitored Item uses the following default settings: samplingInterval = 500ms; queueSize = 10; discardOldest = true; (See OPC UA Documentation for more details on the impact of this)

 The **Subscription** influences the connection that is established with the client.
-Every  *PublishingInterval*-millisecons the Server will connect with the client to send any new values.
+Every  *PublishingInterval*-milliseconds the Server will connect with the client to send any new values.

 Each subscription requires a microflow to process the data each time a notification is received.